AyeCode/invoicing/readme.txt

 Authorize.net recurring payment only authorize the payment allow capture as well - FIXED Super Duper updated to v1.0.10 - CHANGED load vat js files when required - FIXED
+Invoice history menu item should redirect to my invoices in BuddyPress profile if BuddyPress active - FIXED

 = 1.0.7 =
 Recurring invoice treated as renewal payment for first payment due to delay in IPN - FIXED